-December 31, 2023 December 31, 2022 Estimated fair value hierarchy Estimated fair value hierarchy (in billions) Carr value ying a)(b)(c) Level 1 Į evel 2 L evel 3 est Total imated r value Cai vali rying ue (a)(b) Level 1 Leve el 2 L evel 3 est Total imated r value Wholesale lending- related commitments \$ 3.0 \$ \$ \$ 4.8 \$ 4.8 \$ 2.3 \$ \$ \$ 3.2 \$ 3.2
+December 31, 2024 December 31, 2023 Estimated fair value hierarchy Estimated fair value hierarchy (in billions) Carrying value (a)(b)(c) L Level 1 Level 2 Level 3 Total estimated fair value Carrying value (a)(b)(c) Level 1 Level 2 Level 3 Total estimated fair value Wholesale lending- related commitments \$ 2.7 \$ \$ \$ 4.4 \$ 4.4 \$ 3.0 \$ \$ \$ 4.8 \$ 4.8

-- (a) Excludes the current carrying values of the guarantee liability and the offsetting asset, each of which is recognized at fair value at the inception of the guarantees. - (b) Includes the wholesale allowance for lending-related commitments. - (c) As of December 31, 2023, includes fair value adjustments associated with First Republic for other unfunded commitments to extend credit totaling \$1.1 billion recorded in accounts payable and other liabilities on the Consolidated balance sheets.
+(a) Excludes the current carrying values of the guarantee liability and the offsetting asset, each of which is recognized at fair value at the inception of the guarantees.

+(b) Includes the wholesale allowance for lending-related commitments.

+(c) As of December 31, 2024 and 2023, included fair value adjustments associated with First Republic for other unfunded commitments to extend credit totaling \$699 million and \$1.1 billion, respectively, recorded in accounts payable and other liabilities on the Consolidated balance sheets.
 Refer to Notes 28 and 34 for additional information.

 The Firm does not estimate the fair value of consumer off-balance sheet lending-related commitments.
-In many cases, the Firm can reduce or cancel these commitments by providing the borrower notice or, in some cases as permitted by law, without notice.
-Refer to page 177 of this Note for a further discussion of the valuation of lending-related commitments.
+In many cases, the Firm can reduce or cancel these commitments with or without notice to the borrower, as permitted by law, or in accordance with the contract.
+Refer to page 183 of this Note for a further discussion of the valuation of lending-related commitments.